M.05.03 Observing and managing at-risk prisoners

 6. prisoner’s access to any support systems, programmes, or special requirements, including spiritual, cultural, social, religious, mental health, special or personal needs

-10. names and roles of key people involved in determining and implementing the prisoner’s at-risk management plan.
+11. names and roles of key people involved in determining and implementing the prisoner’s at-risk management and care plan.

-3. The at-risk management plan of the prisoner ends when the general manager custodial, after consulting with and obtaining advice from the health centre manager, revokes the at-risk status of the prisoner.
+3. The at-risk management and care plan of the prisoner ends when the general manager custodial, after consulting with and obtaining advice from the health centre manager, revokes the at-risk status of the prisoner.

 M.05.03.05 Reviews and revocation of the confirmed at-risk assessment

-1. The general manager custodial must regularly consult with the health centre manager to discuss the prisoner’s needs, including whether (based on the required daily health checks) the prisoner’s at-risk status should be reviewed and/or revoked, and whether any direction to restrict or deny association should be reviewed and/or revoked.
+1. The general manager custodial or delegate must regularly consult with the health centre manager to discuss the prisoner’s needs, including whether (based on the required daily health checks) the prisoner’s at-risk status should be reviewed and/or revoked, and whether any direction to restrict or deny association should be reviewed and/or revoked.
+This will be considered via the daily Multi-Disciplinary Team meeting

-2. Where there is agreement that a prisoner who has been assessed as being at-risk of self-harm remains at-risk of self-harm despite support and intervention after a period of 28 days, a complex review meeting will be held with the general manager custodial or delegate and health centre manager present to provide information or advice where relevant.
+2. Where there is agreement that a complex care review meeting (or similar daily Multi-Disciplinary Team meeting) is required to discuss the needs of a prisoner who has been assessed as being at-risk of self-harm the general manager custodial or delegate will attend to provide information or advice where relevant and appropriate.

 3. Where the health centre manager advises the general manager custodial that a prisoner is no longer at-risk of self-harm and the general manager custodial is satisfied that the prisoner is no longer at risk of self-harm, they must remove the at-risk status.
 Following this, the general manager custodial must ensure that the prisoner is moved out of an at-risk cell.

-4. If a general manager custodial considers that a prisoner assessed as at-risk and with a direction that denies or restricts their association with other prisoners is no longer needed for their safety, then in consultation with the health centre manager, they may revoke that direction so that the prisoner may associate with other prisoners.
-Following this revocation the prisoner’s at-risk management plan must be updated.
+4. If a general manager custodial, or deputy general manager / deputy general manager pathways considers that a prisoner assessed as at-risk and with a direction that denies or restricts their association with other prisoners is no longer needed for their safety, then in consultation with the health centre manager, they may revoke that direction so that the prisoner may associate with other prisoners.
+Following this revocation the prisoner’s at-risk management and care plan must be updated and approved by the general manager custodial, or deputy general manager / deputy general manager pathways.

 M.05.03.06 At-risk prisoner transfers